JordanCWard/Elist/README.md

 - Make a decision about loyalty program, maybe it shouldn't continue? more analysis is needed. more definitive decision for loyalty recommendations, my final answer for loyalty program is that it's undecided, more discussion is needed (cost of loyalty program, focus on specific marketing channels - only include this in executive summary)
 - add erd to overview links
 - 7 to 10 viz (ideally one per topic)
-- global market graphs, for AOV, use top 12 countries, rest are irrelevant
-- remove 10+ and 100+ orders tables, only include entries with 12 highest orders then talk about their refund rates
 - remove colors from graphs with too many colors, text is for highlighting
 - include change log (issue log)
 <br>